mynameiscuining/spring-cloud/README.md

 The default Hystrix isolation pattern (ExecutionIsolationStrategy) for all
 routes is SEMAPHORE.  zuul.ribbonIsolationStrategy can be changed to THREAD
 if that isolation pattern is preferred.

+he Zuul starter does not include a discovery client, so, for routes based
+ on service IDs, you need to provide one of those on the classpath as well
+  (Eureka is one choice).

 eureka常用配置(配置的赋值为默认值)